magento/devdocs/src/guides/v2.3/get-started/authentication/gs-authentication.md

 [Request a token]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html#request-token) and then (include it in future requests)({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html#web-api-access).

 {:.bs-callout-info}
-You should use this type of authentication mechanism over HTTPS:
+You should use this type of authentication mechanism over HTTPS.

 ### Integration (Bearer Authentication)